pratyushmaini/pratyushmaini.github.io/_pages/extra.md

 Board for Student Publications
 -----
 1. Our entry [The Delusional](https://pratyush911.github.io/files/TheDelusional.pdf) won the best Magazine in Gazettale 2020.
+Give it a read for an interesting perspective on *papercut*.

 2. __Journalist__, Board for Student Publications, IIT Delhi

    ▪ Authored stories/articles and interviewed eminent personalities

-   ▪ Awarded Best Journalistic Content
+   ▪ Won the award for **Best Journalistic Content**.

 3. Co-Authored the Magazine **Kikazaru** with artistic pieces, prose and poems in both English & Hindi. [[Link]](https://pratyush911.github.io/files/Kikazaru_Gazettale.pdf)